CryptechTest/naturalslopeslib/README.txt

 Natural slopes

-Version 0.4
+Version 0.5
 Licence LGPLv2 and WTFPL, see LICENSE for the details
 Dependencies: default
 Optional dependencies:
+  default: to enable slopes for Minetest Game
   stairs: to enable blockish rendering
   poschangelib: to enable shape update on walk

-This mod adds some stair-like nodes from soft ground nodes (sand, dirt, gravel...) that may update shape according their surroundings.

-The aim of this mod is to make a visual improvement on the world with more curves and smooth movement not to jump on every little height.

-It is also part of a larger project that aims to bring life to the environment from inanimate things (and without turning them into evil unfriendly mobs).
+This mod add the ability for given nodes to turn into slopes and back to full block shape by itself according to the surroundings and the material hardness.
+It creates natural landscape and smoothes movements.

+Slopes can be generated in various ways.
+Those events can be turned on or off in settings.
+The shape is updated on generation, with time, by stepping on edges or when digging and placing nodes.

+It can be used either with Minetest Game or as a library for other games.

 As Minetest main unit is the block, having half-sized blocks can break a lot of things.
-Thus half-blocks like slopes are still considered as a single block (either for recipes or for placing items).
+Thus half-blocks like slopes are still considered as a single block.
 A single slop can turn back to a full node and vice-versa and half-blocks are not considered buildable upon (they will transform back into full block)